tadaszelvys/server-library/README.md

 # Contributing

 Requests for new features, bug fixed and all other ideas to make this library useful are welcome.
+The best contribution you could provide is by fixing the [opened issues where help is wanted](https://github.com/Spomky-Labs/oauth2-server-library/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)

-[Please follow these best practices](doc/Contributing.md).
+Please make sure to [follow these best practices](doc/Contributing.md).

 # Licence